How to Find the Hybridization of a Central Atom – Easy Steps for Class 11 (ISC, CBSE and State Boards) Chemistry

 sp Hybridisation:

-In this hybridization, one s orbital intermix with one p orbital and form two hybrid orbitals named sp orbital. sp hybrid orbitals are arranged at 180 degrees and form a linear shape.
+In this hybridization, one s orbital intermixes with one p orbital, forming two sp hybrid orbitals. sp hybrid orbitals are arranged at 180 degrees and form a linear shape.

 sp2 Hybridisation:

 one orbital of s subshell and two orbitals of p subshell with comparable energy are mixed to each other and form three hybrid orbitals of equal energy and shape.
-These hybrid orbitals are named sp2 hybrid orbital.
-The hybrid orbitals are formed a trigonal shape with an angle of 120 degrees therefore the resultant shape of the molecule becomes trigonal.
+These hybrid orbitals are named sp2 hybrid orbitals.
+The hybrid orbitals form a trigonal shape with an angle of 120 degrees; therefore, the molecule's resultant shape is trigonal.

 sp3 hybridisation

-when one orbital of s subshell is intermix with three orbitals of p subshell then four hybrid orbitals are formed with same shape and energy. each orbital is known as sp3 hybrid orbital and joined to each other at 109.5 degrees with tetrahedral geometry.
-The molecule containing sp3 hybrid central atom is tetrahedral in shape.
+when one orbital of s subshell is intermix with three orbitals of p subshell then four hybrid orbitals are formed with same shape and energy.
+Each orbital is known as an sp3 hybrid orbital and is joined to the others at 109.5 degrees, forming a tetrahedral geometry.
+The molecule containing a sp3 hybrid central atom is tetrahedral in shape.

 sp3d hybridisation

-This hybridization is result of the intermixing of five orbitals (one "s" orbital, three "p" orbitals, and one "d" orbital ) of subshells of comparable energy.
+This hybridization results from the intermixing of five orbitals (one "s" orbital, three "p" orbitals, and one "d" orbital) from subshells of comparable energy.
 In this hybridization, five hybrid orbitals are formed with similar energy and the same shape.
-These orbitals form a shape of trigonal bipyramidal.
-The bond angles are found 120 degrees and 90 degrees.
+These orbitals form a trigonal bipyramid.
+The bond angles are found to be 120 degrees and 90 degrees.

 sp3d2 hybridisation

-sp3d2 hybridisation is also known as octahedral hybridisation. this hibridisation is a result of intermixing of six orbitals of s, p, and d subshell respectively.
+sp3d2 hybridisation is also known as octahedral hybridisation.
+This hybridisation results from the intermixing of six orbitals from the s-, p-, and d-subshells.
 The bond angle between hybrid orbitals is 90 degrees.

 sp3d3 hybridisation

-The molecule of iodine heptaflouride is pentagonal bipyramidal because the Iodine atom is sp3d3 hybridised in this molecule.
+The molecule of iodine heptafluoride is pentagonal bipyramidal because the Iodine atom is sp3d3 hybridised in this molecule.

-A summary of hybridization type shape relationship is given below:
+A summary of the hybridization type shape relationship is given below:

 Example